UrbanIntelligence/CS586-DS504-Spring2025/project2/README.md

     * methodology
     * empirical results and evaluation
     * conclusion
+    * Add a screenshot of your test score (test accuracy) at the end of your report for the leaderboard bonus.

 * Python Code (50%)
     * Code is required to avoid plagiarism.